LuiseFreese/microsoft-365-community/Community/why-m365-adoption-projects-fail.md

 ### corporate culture - mental model

 Rather than stating, that people need to have the *right* mindset, we will need to focus on organizational change, which means that it is not sufficient to write down some fancy leadership principles, but to actually work on which behavior we show.
-At the end of the day, people don't do what we tell them to do, but we show them.
-It is time to consciously reflect on corporate values an how there are filled with life in the organization.
-As an example: You can *tell* that you have a good culture of being allowed to make mistakes, but if everyone is cc-ing everyone massively to share responsibility / cover themselves, then it is very clear, that the good culture only existed on paper.
-Therefore we will need to question ourselves about our values and how they resonate for employees, partners, customers.
+At the end of the day, people don't do what we tell them to do, but what we show them.
+It is time to consciously reflect on corporate values and how they are filled with life in the organization.
+As an example: You can *tell* that you have a good culture of being allowed to make mistakes, but if everyone is cc-ing everyone massively to share responsibility / cover themselves, then it is very clear, that the good culture only exists on paper.
+Therefore we will need to question ourselves about our values and how they resonate for employees, partners and customers.
 Without doing this heavy lifting, all approaches to roll out tools, to do champions programs, use case shopping and enduser training will only scratch the surface and come to nothing or won't stay sustainibly, which means that we will see perhaps some quick wins, but no long term change.

 Some questions to ask could be: